Acupuncture Carina

 Strict infection control standards | Unknown standards |

-Acupuncture professionals need to have mandatory professional indemnity insurance. | Dry needling and acupuncture may not be covered by all practitioners. |
+Acupuncture professionals need to have mandatory professional indemnity insurance. | Acupuncture or dry needling treatments may not be covered by some practitioners. |